 Hurtle through lush rice fields on the rickety Bamboo Train

-It is the most touristy thing to do in Battambang and for many visitors it’s the only thing they do in Battambang, but it is good fun.
+It is one of the most touristy things to do in Battambang but for many visitors it’s the only thing they do in Battambang, and it’s great fun.
 Built in the 1920s by the French, the single-track metre-wide railway line offered proper train services until the Khmer Rouge came to power in 1975 and the lines went into disuse.
 In the 1980s norries — bamboo and wooden platforms the size of a double-bed that sit upon metal wheels — were built by locals to ferry goods, people, produce, and livestock between villages.

 The norries are held together by gravity so they can quickly be disassembled and lifted off the tracks to let an oncoming norry pass and then reassembled and returned to the track again.
 While they’re now equipped with motorcycle engines, in the old days norry drivers stood up and like a gondolier used long bamboo poles to push the things along.

 Now it’s predominantly tourists riding the rickety Bamboo Train, holding on for dear life as the contraptions hurtle through rice fields at a hair-raising speed.
 The track isn’t in the best of conditions.
 Breaks between sections cause the norry to judder as it clunks over them, suggesting for a second there might be a derailment, except the thing simply continues to rocket over the over-grown line, shrubs whipping our arms and face as speed past.